 - Insurance verification procedures to prevent claim rejections.

-- Accurate coding techniques to ensure proper claim submissions.
+- Accurate coding techniques for proper claim submissions.

 - Appeal processes to challenge denied claims effectively.